• Recipe Index

 Vegetable bouillon, curry powder, coconut cream, and vegetable broth displayed on a table.

-Vegetable bouillon: I personally love Veggie Garden as a healthier alternative because they are low in salt, have maximum flavor, and are gluten-free.
+• Vegetable bouillon: I personally love Veggie Garden as a healthier alternative because it is low in salt, has maximum flavor, and is gluten-free.

 See the full recipe with measurements in the recipe card.